Serve an OpenAI-compatible API

 POST /v1/audio/speech | Text to speech. |

-Section titled “Tools and agentic features”OpenAI-compatible function tools are supported on Chat Completions and
+Section titled “Tools, structured output, and agentic features”OpenAI-compatible function tools work on Chat Completions and Responses, including strict: true for JSON-Schema-constrained tool arguments.
+See tool calling.

-mistralrs serve --agent -m Qwen/Qwen3-4BFor app-facing tool timelines, generated files, search, code execution, and session state, see agentic runtime for apps.
+mistralrs serve --agent -m Qwen/Qwen3-4BFor tool timelines, generated files, search, code execution, shell, Skills, and session state, see agentic runtime for apps.

 Examples